-If you have an outdoor patio or area, fill your containers and pots and doorsteps with harvest goodness for a very seasonal display.
+If you have an outdoor patio or area, fill your containers and pots and doorsteps with pumpkins, squash, and gourds for a naturally seasonal display.

 Inside, display your guards and squash in a woven basket to set on a table or shelf.

-How about a natural centerpiece for the table?
-Keep it low with mini-pumpkins and guards; add apples, pinecones and small candles.
+If you’re planning a centerpiece for the dining table, keep it low with mini-pumpkins and guards; add apples, pinecones and small candles.

 Credit: Svetlana Cherruty/Shutterstock

 Pumpkins can also be hollowed out to create a vase for a fall bouquet of flowers and foliage!

 Credit: Agnes Kantaruk/Shutterstock

 Or, hallow out small gourds and pumpkins to hold candles or candesticks …